lnflash/flash-docs/src/routes/pages/en/why-flash.md

 It's time for the web to return to it's open and decentralized roots.
 It's time for us to take back control of what information we consume, and how we consume it.
 It's time for us to build more open-minded and constructive communities on internet.

-Nostr enables this.
+Flash enables this.

-## What Nostr enables
+## What Flash enables

 -   Simple, flexible `Event` format enables publishing of all types: Social media posts, long-form content, rich media, ecommerce, etc.
 -   Verifiability that notes come from a specific user.
 This helps to combat spam and bots.
 -   Users can connect to many relays, and run their own relays.
 This makes it hard to censor ideas and people.
--   Integrated with lightning, Nostr enables new [value-for-value](https://value4value.info/) business models that have the potential to be more fair.
+-   Integrated with lightning, Flash enables new [value-for-value](https://value4value.info/) business models that have the potential to be more fair.

 ## The status quo